 The purpose of this study is to examine how marijuana use affects levels of the stress hormone, cortisol.
 It is currently unknown how marijuana use may affect cortisol functioning and daily levels of the hormone.
 Biological measures as well as self-report measures and tasks will be used to examine the relationship between marijuana use and cortisol levels in this study.

-Due to recent legalization of marijuana across many states, including Oregon, our lab’s current interests are to understand how marijuana use affects cognitive functioning.
-Since the human brain continues to mature into the third decade of life, individuals using marijuana during a critical period of brain development may be at higher risk for abuse and/or dependence.
-Our current study aims to determine marijuana’s effects on higher order executive functions.
+Due to legalization of recreational cannabis across many states, including Oregon, our lab’s current interests are to understand how cannabis use affects cognitive functioning.
+Since the human brain continues to mature into the third decade of life, individuals using cannabis during a critical period of brain development may be at higher risk for cannabis use disorder.
+This study aims to determine the effects of cannabis on higher order executive functions.